ashfurrow/blog/source/blog/2019-03-23-learning-from-other-programming-communities.html.markdown

         response: "Okay so what else is wrong with native iOS development?"
       },
       {
-        message: "It's slow. <em>Unreasonably</em> slow.
-But this slowness is often only apparent when you've used something better.
-Since iOS developers often focus on just iOS, they don't notice it.",
+        message: "It's slow.
+But this slowness is often only apparent when you've used something better.",
         response: "What do you mean?"
       },
       {
-        message: "JavaScript developer tooling is <em>incredibly</em> sophisticated (if unpolished).
+        message: "JavaScript developer tooling is very sophisticated (if unpolished).
 Hot module reloading and Jest's watch mode enable software development at the speed of thought. iOS development is like a painter who makes a brush stroke and has to wait fifteen seconds to see that change to their painting.",
         response: "That's kind of harsh."
       },
       {
-        message: "It's how I feel.
+        message: "🤷‍♂️ It's how I feel.
 It's hard to go back from a world where I see my changes and test results <em>instantly</em>.",
         response: "Are the tools really that good?"
       },
       {